2026 Rhetorician of the Year: TBA

 Rhetorician of the Year: Amy Vidali

-Amy Vidali is Chair and Associate Teaching Professor at UC Santa Cruz.
+Amy Vidali is former Chair and current Associate Teaching Professor at UC Santa Cruz.
 Her research, teaching, and activism focus on disability, rhetoric, and writing.
 She’s currently collaborating on a piece on radical trust and directed self-placement, and she’s wondering how to teach information literacy in required writing courses when the truth no longer seems to matter.
 Read more about Amy’s work at https://amyvidali.sites.ucsc.edu